Astech34/IMEF/imef-statistics/proposal-model/README.txt

 prop_visualizations.py
     - file to hold plotting and visualization functions

-prop_test_maps.ipynb
+prop_nn_testing.ipynb
-    - BI personal testing file for E-Field map creation
+    - BI personal testing file for playing around with model

 prop-test.ipynb
     - BI personal testing file for doing many, disorganized things
     - (!) read at your own risk! may give you a headache...

 prop_efield_mapping.ipyb
-    - notebook for implementing efield maps
+    - testing notebook for implementing efield maps

 ## FOLDERS